 The growing threat from Boko Haram only exacerbates significant ethnic and religious violence that stems from income inequality and conflict over diminishing natural resources.
 Learn more about the hunger crisis in the Lake Chad region ▸

 Many areas in northeast Nigeria are at risk of famine and at least 55,000 people are already experiencing famine-like conditions in Borno State, Nigeria alone.
-5.1 million people are in urgent need of food assistance.
+5.2 million people are in urgent need of food assistance, and some 450,000 children face severe acute malnutrition in the conflict-affected states of Adamawa, Borno and Yobe.
 Conflict provoked by Boko Haram has displaced approximately 1.6 million people, and farmers who have been displaced are unable to return to their homes to plant crops.

 Low crop yields and high staple food prices, combined with political unrest and chronic underdevelopment, means that millions of people will continue to have urgent food needs.
 Get the quick facts about famine ▸

 It's critical that we help communities address tensions and prevent marginalized populations from being exploited and participating in destructive behaviors.
 At the same time, we respond to immediate humanitarian needs of households affected by conflict through emergency assistance.
 We particularly focus on supporting young women, so they can participate in and contribute equally to their country in positive ways.

 - Conflict & Governance: Working to reduce tension between pastoralists and farmers, as well as different religious groups, to promote local livelihoods and economic growth.